Velocity Banking Calculator

 Figure 4 (Amount saved with Mortgage Acceleration.
 Source Spreadsheet)Above, you can see the payoff of a 15-year $200,000 mortgage.
 Blue is without any additional payments.

-The red line represents an early payoff just using extra principal payments.
+The red line represents an early payoff using extra principal payments alone.
 In green, extra principal payments are made with mortgage acceleration.
-You can see instead of 15 years; you pay off the mortgage in just over seven years with either method.
+You can see that instead of 15 years, you pay off the mortgage in just over seven years with either method.

-According to our velocity banking mortgage calculator, mortgage acceleration pays the debt off three months earlier and saves $ 3,000.
+According to our velocity banking mortgage calculator, mortgage acceleration pays off debt three months earlier and saves $3,000.

 It won’t rock your world, but a small change—or even one or two early pre-payments—can compound over time.